- How to enter self-clean mode

 - Does unit chime during self-clean?

-For Wolf self-clean instructions, refer to the following resources:
+For instructions on how to set and start the self-clean cycle, refer to the following resources:

 - Before using the self-clean feature, remove all oven racks and rack guides, as they will discolor if left in the oven during self-clean.
 Refer to Remove Oven Racks and Rack Guides.